This portrait drawing course will teach you how to draw beautiful, realistic portraits that capture the subject's likeness.

 This course is divided into 5 sections.

-First section is going to primarily focus on how to draw the head freehand.
+The first section is going to primarily focus on how to draw the head freehand.
 You'll learn about the very powerful Loomis Method and how to use to it draw a simplified head in the front, 3/4, and side view.

 Then we'll learn how to draw this same head and neck in more dynamic angles like the front view tilted down and up and 3/4 view tilted down and up.
 This will help you understand how the head is affected by perspective and allow you to tackle many different portrait positions.